Global Citizen Festival in New York to kick off new partnership between Global Poverty Project and the GAVI Alliance

 Rewarded activities range from sharing a relevant page on Facebook (one point) and signing a petition (two points), to contacting high level politicians about GPP’s chosen issues (five points).
 Around 54,000 free tickets will be given away from 22 July.

-To gain points and become part of the Global Citizenship community, follow the GAVI Alliance on Twitter @GAVIAlliance, our CEO Seth Berkley @GAVISeth, and the Global Citizen @GLBLCTZN.
+To gain points and become part of the Global Citizenship community, follow the GAVI Alliance on Twitter @Gavi, our CEO Seth Berkley @GaviSeth, and the Global Citizen @GLBLCTZN.